Is Your DLP Solution Truly Keeping Your Data Secure? Take Instant Assessment Now!

 Network Traffic Monitoring

 Monitor network traffic for unusual or suspicious activities.
 This can help you gain vital information about potential data exfiltration attempts.
+Monitoring for unauthorized data transfer is crucial to prevent sensitive information from leaving your organization.
 Here are some practices that can help in improving network monitoring:

 Enforcing Strong Password Policies and Multi-Factor Authentication (MFA)